might-tree/CL688-project/plots/README.md

 ## Plots
-Set of plots generated from my implementation codes.
+Complete set of plots generated from my implementation codes.
+Some are additional which are not included in the report.